mlinreallife/blog/content/posts/meritocracy.md

 title: "Is meritocracy possible?
 Is meritocracy acceptable?
 Answers from the book 'The rise of the meritocracy'"
 date: 2020-08-27T06:11:10+02:00
 draft: false
+description: Some times ago, I read a book about Agile.
+I found this reading inspiring.
+However, an idea struck me some teams prefer hierarchy and some others meritocracy.
 ---

 Some times ago, I read a book about Agile.
 I found this reading inspiring.
 However, an idea struck me: some teams prefer hierarchy and some others meritocracy.